kenjdavidson/kenjdavidson.content/posts/2020/11/20/designing-my-first-app-part-2/index.md

 title: Standardbred Mobile - Framework Selection Process - Part 2
 summary: Continuing the journey of how I created my first React Native App
 tags: [React Native, Android, IOS]
+series:
-series: Designing My First React Native App
+  title: Designing My First React Native App
   order: 2
 ---

 If you made it through [part 1](/writing/2020/01/03/designing-my-first-app-part-1) (I'm aware it's been forever since then; but this has been drafted, just never released) you'll remember that after a bunch of decision making the final choices were: